Esri/storymap-cascade/README.md

 Deploying a Cascade story requires use of ArcGIS Online or Portal for ArcGIS.
 The Cascade content must be created using the Cascade builder and will live in a Web Application Item.

 #### Can I use the template without ArcGIS Online or Portal for ArcGIS?
-This is not a supported use case at that time.
-Please let us know if you are interested by such a scenario.
+This is not a supported use case at this time.
+Please let us know if you are interested in such a scenario.
 Cascade relies heavily on the Portal for ArcGIS API but it is doable to modify the application to support other scenarios.

 #### Where is the data stored?